Expulsion of Greeks from Istanbul: Population affected

-The measures immediately affected more than 10,000 ethnic Greeks who held Greek passports and were allowed to remain in Turkey under the terms of the Treaty of Lausanne (1923), the subsequent Greek-Turkish population exchange, as well as the Greek-Turkish agreement of 1930.
+The measures immediately affected more than 10,000 ethnic Greeks who held Greek passports and were allowed to remain in Turkey under the terms of the Treaty of Lausanne (1923), the subsequent Greek–Turkish population exchange, as well as the Greek–Turkish agreement of 1930.
 Those Greeks, though holding Greek passports, lived in Istanbul before 1918 and their descendants were born in Turkey but had acquired Greek citizenship; some of them had never been in Greece before.
 Nevertheless, with Turkey's unilateral abrogation, they were obliged to leave the country immediately.
 Since many had married co-ethnics who had Turkish citizenship, this exodus inevitably affected a much higher number.

 The first wave of expulsion included businessmen and in general members of the community supposed to have conducted activities detrimental to the Turkish state.
-On March 24, 1964, the first list of Greek deportees was published in Turkish newspapers and five days later the expulsion of the first families took place.
+On 24 March 1964, the first list of Greek deportees was published in Turkish newspapers and five days later the expulsion of the first families took place.
 During the following months (April–August 1964), about 5,000 expulsions occurred, while another 10,000–11,000 Greeks were expelled after September 1964.
-On October 11, 1964, the Turkish newspaper Cumhuriyet reported that 30,000 Turkish nationals of Greek descent had also left permanently.
+On 11 October 1964, the Turkish newspaper Cumhuriyet reported that 30,000 Turkish nationals of Greek descent had also left permanently.
 In total, the Greek community of Istanbul was reduced from approximately 80,000 to about 30,000 in 1965 as a result of this state campaign of massive expulsion.

 Among those expelled were several distinguished businessmen in long-established commercial institutions that provided employment to both Greeks and Turks.
 As a result of the expulsions, about 100 businesses had to close down.
 The state authorities also expelled – allegedly due to anti-Turkish activity – handicapped and disabled persons as well as people with mental illness and individuals who suffered from incurable diseases; even people who had died some years before.

 Restrictions

 Fundamental human rights violations

-The deportees were informed of their expulsion order by police officers either at their home or workplace.
+The deportees were informed of their expulsion order by police officers either at their homes or workplaces.
 They were then transferred to the "Greek Department" at the police headquarters of Istanbul and forced to sign a document in which they had to admit to a number of charges as well as that they "...consented to leave Turkey of their own will".
 They were allowed to take only 220 Turkish lira (approximately US$22) with them, as well as a single piece of luggage weighing 20 kg or less.
 They were prohibited from taking away items made of valuable materials such as gold and silver.

 The expulsions were also aimed at confiscating the property of those expelled.
 A Turkish ministerial decree prohibited all Greeks from conducting transactions involving their houses or any other property, and their bank accounts were blocked.
 Banks were also instructed to refuse any loans to businesses entirely or partly owned by Greeks.
 Another ministerial decree ordered the seizure of all real estate property and bank accounts belonging to Greek citizens, while all Greek citizens were prohibited from acquiring property in Turkey.